 15. Don't ignore the floor, pick out a grey rug

 When you’re not sure how to start designing a grey living room, look down.
 The floor is often the best place to begin when you’re building a scheme and if you want to include grey, this is a great kicking off point.
-Pick a larger grey rug as a centre piece or layer up your rugs for a more laid back, relaxed look.
+Pick a larger grey rug as a center piece or layer up your rugs for a more laid back, relaxed look.

 16. Want a more luxurious grey living room idea?
 Add marble